 Sponsorship payment terms and cancellation policy

 Exhibit space at Groundwater Week is designated in two specific categories: booths and bulk spaces.
-Booth space is configured in increments of 10 × 10 ft. in a single, multiple, peninsula, or island arrangement.
+Booth space is configured in increments of 10-feet by 10-feet in a single, multiple, peninsula, or island arrangement.
 Bulk space is space available only to exhibitors of drilling rigs, trucks, trenchers, or other heavy or oversized equipment.
 Management of Groundwater Week reserves the right to determine whether an exhibitor qualifies for bulk space.

 Character of exhibits